 Code Academy offers free, comprehensive, step-by-step online lessons about coding in a number of programming languages.

 Scratch is a well known resource which uses its own language to help children create interactive games.
-Scratch is also available to install on all BT managed machines in Edinburgh schools, for further help see your ICT Co-ordinator.
+Scratch is also available to install on CGI managed machines in Edinburgh schools.
+For further help, see your ICT Co-ordinator.

 Resources for iPad